cyberbotics/webots/docs/discord/technical-questions.md

 `@MariusJuston` Do you have any possibility to export your file to something else than a *.iam?
 Blender supports better other formats like *.x3d, *.collada, etc. To set the joints/sensors, please refer to the README here: [https://github.com/omichel/blender-webots-exporter](https://github.com/omichel/blender-webots-exporter) If you don't want to use the addon, you can indeed import the wrl shapes (it's regular it's a list)  directly into a new Solid node (by copy-pasting the Shapes into the new Solid.children fields).

 ##### David Mansolino [cyberbotics] 07/01/2019 06:47:35
-`@Saboooraa`, this is probably caused by an incompatible library in your PATH, can you please try to delete the file 'protofile\_matlab\_2018b\_webots\_R2019a.m' in your temporary files and then retry (this file will be regenerated by Webots).
+`@MohamedSabry`, this is probably caused by an incompatible library in your PATH, can you please try to delete the file 'protofile\_matlab\_2018b\_webots\_R2019a.m' in your temporary files and then retry (this file will be regenerated by Webots).

 For more information, please have a look at this issue (exact same problem): [https://github.com/omichel/webots/issues/63](https://github.com/omichel/webots/issues/63)